 Now, I am certainly not a doctor, but I will say that there are simple issues that your baby will inevitably have that are easy for you to take care of at home.

 While I am not going to go into those specific health issues, here are a couple essential items to have in your baby health kit.
 Please check with your doctor before giving your child any kind of medication.

-What have you found to be the most important to get done in the third trimester?
+What have you found to be the best way to prepare for your new baby?
 I would love to hear your thoughts in the comment section below!